 Belief Formation and Belief Updating Under Ambiguity: Evidence from Experiments

-Keywords: ambiguity, learning strategy, belief updates, non-Bayesian updates, pessimism, laboratory experiments
+Keywords: ambiguity, learning strategy, belief updates, Bayesian updates, pessimism, laboratory experiments

 Suggested Citation: Suggested Citation